aclisp/sps/README.md

 ## On idle for too long

 Server regularly sends anti-idle events on the Wire.
-Client regularly declares its alive by HTTP POST /subsist if and only if there is no other requests for a long time.

 ## Reliable events